How to

 If your AAP payments have been terminated, and you want to receive AAP again, you must send a new application for AAP as quickly as possible.

 To ensure that we pay you the right amount, it is important that you fill in your employment status form correctly.
-If there is an error in your employment status form and your AAP payment is too high, NAV may ask you to repay the extra money.
+If there is an error in your employment status form and your AAP payment is too high, Nav may ask you to repay the extra money.

 If you are not sure how to fill in the employment status form, please contact us for help.